College of Computational, Mathematical, and Physical Sciences (University of Guelph)

-The College of Computational, Mathematical, and Physical Sciences (CCMPS) (formerly the College of Engineering and Physical Sciences), is one of eight faculties – referred to as “colleges” – at the University of Guelph in Ontario, Canada.
+The College of Computational, Mathematical, and Physical Sciences (CCMPS; formerly the College of Engineering and Physical Sciences) is one of eight faculties – referred to as “colleges” – at the University of Guelph in Ontario, Canada.
 CCMPS operates on the University of Guelph main campus, one of four across Ontario, and has one of the largest faculty, staff, and student populations of the seven colleges at U of G.

-CCMPS offers undergraduate degrees, master's and PhD graduate programs spanning disciplines in: Bioinformatics, Biophysics, Chemistry, Computational Sciences, Computer Science, Cybersecurity and Threat Intelligence, Data Science, Mathematics and Statistics, Physics, and Toxicology.
+CCMPS offers undergraduate degrees, master's and PhD graduate programs spanning disciplines in: Bioinformatics, Biophysics, Chemistry, Computational Sciences, Computer Science, Cybersecurity and Threat Intelligence, Data Science, Mathematics and Statistics, Physics, Software Engineering, and Toxicology.
 The current dean is interim dean Dr. Stacey Scott.

 The recently renovated Reynolds Building houses CEPS' School of Computer Science and related courses.